NagisaSato/Unit_3_project/README.md

             else:
                 print("Password is wrong")
 ```
+This is an example of a screen python code.
 This is the code for the login screen.
 In the login screen, the user has to input their username and password.
 Then, the code checks whether the user exists already on the database on table "users".
-If the user exists, it checks for the password, then the user can proceed to enter the welcome screen.
+Using the 'if' statement, if the user exists, it checks for the password, then the user can proceed to enter the welcome screen.
 If the password do not match, the user needs to reenter their information.
+As shown on code, the session is connected to the database, where it referenced the input to the stored data.

 ## Welcome Screen
 ```py